srosanba/sas-sdtm-simulator/README.md

 This SAS-based SDTM simulator was created with a very narrow focus: to facilite the programming of displays utilizing safety data (AE, EG, LB, VS) prior to receipt of the first live cut of data.
+This is especially useful for a fast-enrolling study in which the turnaround interval between the first live cut of data and the first display delivery is uncomfortably short.

+If you just want to start playing with the data, jump straight to the data folder.

-The folders in this repository contain:
+If you want to learn how the sausage is made, and possibly modify the recipe, the folders in this repository contain:

 * macros
   * Macros used to generate SDTM datasets.